maiacodes/mcodes-2021/content/blog/im-appalled-by-education.md

 require that students wear a school uniform, which if you think about for more than 5 minutes, is an incredibly ridiculous and antiquated system.
-In the modern workplace, most people aren't required to wear a suite and tie to work, are they?
+In the modern workplace, most people aren't required to wear a suit and tie to work, are they?
 Heck, in most of the tech industry you'd be considered trendy for coming to work in pyjamas.
 Whenever students even try to question these concepts, they always get brushed away with *"We're preparing